MattyAddy/goodreads_data_pipeline/README.md

 ![image](https://github.com/user-attachments/assets/b1c6e462-df2a-4709-90e6-65f356114a75)

-- The file is downloaded locally and stored in the following directory:
+- Create new hidden directory in the VM from the root directory: `mkdir .google`

-- The JSON can be sent to the VM via SFTP
+- Create subdirectory: `mdkir credentials`
+- Create empty file: `google_credentials.json`
+- Edit the file: nano
+- Copy the JSON file from local downloads into this new file on the VM:

+With the authentication piece complete, terraform is then....